 Every government school within NSW has a Parents and Citizens Association (P&C).
 The local P&C is a good way to support your children at school and become involved in their education.
 Participating in the P&C can also provide you with a better understanding of upcoming activities and events held within the school.

 Not-for-profit community-based organisations comprise voluntary members who contribute their time and energy to provide a community service.
-These organisations foster practical links between the community sector and the general public, business and government.
 Examples include community groups that help the environment (e.g. Landcare), elderly (e.g. Meals on Wheels) and disadvantaged families (e.g. The Smith Family).
 At a grass-roots level, such groups contribute a valuable service to their local community and at the same time provide an opportunity for members to contribute to society, learn new skills and meet new and like-minded people.

-Many rural towns host events which are based on strong community involvement and support.
-Examples include farmers markets that showcase local produce and crafts, school fetes, charity events and community festivals.
+Many rural towns host events based on strong community involvement and support.
+Examples include farmers markets that showcase local produce, school fetes, charity events and community festivals.
 Community events bring together rural people and provide an opportunity for locals to socialise.
-Local participation helps to stengthen the social fabric of rural towns and affirms the willingness of the community to work together.
 Larger scale and regional events, such as the Scone Horse Festival, Tamworth Country Music Festival and Bellingen Community Markets also bring tourists to rural areas.